Estoje/TeamPostman-BasicGithubTtask/README.md

 To test this project
-create a .env file in this path /src/test/resources/ and add your EMAIL and PASSWORD environment variable
+create a .env file in this path /src/test/resources/ and add your EMAIL and PASSWORD environment variable.

+Example:
 EMAIL=foo@foo.com
 PASSWORD=foo